MarcoLuw/mlops/README.md

 # MLOps
-This is the first phase of mlops project with totally built on open-source For full version, please check it out on my Gitlab: https://gitlab.com/mlops-oss/mlops-pipeline#
+This is the first phase of mlops project with totally built on open-source <br />
+For full version, please check it out on my Gitlab: https://gitlab.com/mlops-oss/mlops-pipeline#

 # Kubernetes and Kubeflow MLOps Platform Setup Guide